Why The 2020 Presidential Election Is Not 2016

 "This isn't hard.
 Right now, Trump is losing, and the Senate is leaning towards Democrats," one GOP strategist told NPR's Susan Davis.

 The Biden campaign and Democratic strategists do expect the presidential race to tighten.
-One reason for that is because while Biden is at or close to 50% in the national polling average and his lead has doubled from 4 points in March to 8 points now, his top-line number hasn't moved.
+One reason for that is while Biden is at or close to 50% in the national polling average and his lead has doubled from 4 points in March to 8 points now, his top-line number hasn't moved.

-Biden was polling at 49.7% against Trump March 5 in the FiveThirtyEight average of the polls.
+Biden was polling at 49.7% against Trump on March 5 in the FiveThirtyEight average of the polls.
 As of Friday, it's 49.9%.

 So what accounts for Biden's lead?
 Trump's support has declined.
 In early March, Trump was at 45.6% against Biden.
 Now it's down to 42.1%.

-If those soft Trump voters, who have slipped into the undecided column, wind up seeing Trump as doing even marginally better in handling the coronavirus pandemic, the economy or race relations, they could go back Trump's way.
+If those soft Trump voters who have slipped into the undecided column wind up seeing Trump as doing even marginally better in handling the coronavirus pandemic, the economy or race relations, they could go back Trump's way.

 But there are plenty of reasons why 2020 is not 2016: